-The Andalusian capital is renowned for being one of the most charming cities of Spain.
+The Andalusian capital of Seville is renowned for being one of the most charming cities of Spain.
 Overflowing with history, the city is packed with iconic landmarks.
 From the third largest cathedral in the world to the Maestranza bullfighting ring.
 Plus, it’s the birthplace of Flamenco!

 Known locally as las setas (the mushrooms) for its toadstool-like appearance, you’re able to take a lift to the top of this wooden construction for just a few euros with a free drink included… a bargain, and much appreciated on a student budget.

-Watch some Flamenco!
+Watch Some Flamenco!

 Wander to the Puerta de Jerez or stop by the Plaza de España during the day and you might be lucky enough to witness a free performance.
 Alternatively, if you prefer to sit back and relax with a caña (beer) in hand, head to la Carbonería in calle Céspedes, but don’t be late as this bar’s long benches are quick to fill up.